sjpierce/SAWpaper/README.md

     reproduce our results.
 We recommend using the most recent stable release of R available from the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/).
--   We used [RStudio](www.rstudio.org) 1.4.1717 (RStudio Team, 2021) to
+-   We used [RStudio](www.rstudio.org) 2021.9.0.351 (RStudio Team, 2021)
-    work with R and R Markdown files.
+    to work with R and R Markdown files.
 RStudio is an excellent integrated development environment (IDE).
 We recommend using the most recent stable release available.
-The software chain for R Markdown looks like this: **Rmd file &gt; RStudio &gt; R &gt; rmarkdown &gt;
-    knitr &gt; pandoc &gt; TinyTeX or MiKTeX &gt; PDF file**.
+The software chain for R Markdown looks like this: **Rmd file > RStudio > R > rmarkdown > knitr > pandoc > TinyTeX or MiKTeX > PDF file**.
 -   A version of [pandoc](https://pandoc.org/) comes bundled with RStudio, but if you want the most recent version, download it from
     <https://pandoc.org/>.